opentofu/opentofu/rfc/20240513-static-evaluation/module-expansion.md

 This is an ancillary document to the [Static Evaluation RFC](20240513-static-evaluation.md) and is not planned on being implemented.
 It serves to document the reasoning behind why we are deciding to defer implementation of this complex functionality.
+For now, we have decided to implement a limited version of this that allows provider aliases *only* to be specified via for_each/count.

+This document should be used as a reference for anyone considering implementing this in the future.
+It is not designed as a comprehensive guide, but instead as documenting the previous exploration of this concept during the prototyping phase of the Static Evaluation RFC.

 # Static Module Expansion